Ned Martin: Boston Red Sox

-Martin called Boston Red Sox games on both WHDH radio and WHDH-TV from 1961 to 1971, on WHDH radio only from 1972 to 1975, on WMEX/WITS from 1976 to 1978, on WSBK-TV from 1979 to 1987, and on New England Sports Network cable from 1985 to 1992.
-He worked with fellow announcers or analysts Curt Gowdy, Ken Coleman, Art Gleeson, Mel Parnell, Johnny Pesky, John MacLean, Dave Martin (no relation), Jim Woods, Ken Harrelson, Bob Montgomery, and Jerry Remy.
+Martin called Boston Red Sox games on both WHDH radio and WHDH-TV from 1961 to 1971, on WHDH radio only from 1972 to 1975, on WMEX/WITS radio from 1976 to 1978, on WSBK-TV from 1979 to 1987, and on New England Sports Network cable from 1985 to 1992.
+He worked alongside fellow announcers or analysts Curt Gowdy, Art Gleeson, Mel Parnell, Ken Coleman, Johnny Pesky, John MacLean, Dave Martin (no relation), Jim Woods, Ken Harrelson, Bob Montgomery, and Jerry Remy.

 He began his Boston career in a supporting role for #1 announcers Gowdy (through 1965) and Coleman (1966–1971).
-But, after the 1971 season, when WHDH-TV's owner, the Boston Herald-Traveler, lost its television license, the Red Sox split their TV and radio crews, with Coleman and analyst Pesky working only on television with the Red Sox' new flagship, WBZ-TV.
+But, after the 1971 season, when WHDH-TV's owner, the Boston Herald-Traveler, lost its television license, the Red Sox split their TV and radio crews, with Coleman and analyst Pesky working strictly on television with the Red Sox' new flagship, WBZ-TV.

 Martin remained with the Red Sox' radio team as its new lead announcer, initially working with MacLean, briefly, then Dave Martin in 1972 and 1973.
 Then, in 1974, he established a memorable collaboration with longtime MLB announcer Woods.
 Their five-year partnership included the Red Sox' 1975 pennant-winning season, and concluded with the 1978 American League East tie-breaker game, which Boston famously lost on Bucky Dent's home run.
 Despite their relatively short time together, their chemistry and rapport were noted by national observers such as Roger Angell of The New Yorker and Bill Littlefield of National Public Radio.